ricardoZmestre/RepData_PeerAssessment1/PA1_template.md

 ![](PA1_template_files/figure-html/question_1-1.png)

-The overall total number of steps taken per day is 570608.
+The overall total number of steps taken per day (which is the same as the overall number of steps *tout court*) is 570608.

 The mean of the steps taken per day is 10766.19.